Invictus Games: 2018 Invictus Games

 Bids to host the 2018 Invictus Games closed in December 2015.
 The Gold Coast in Australia announced its intention to bid, using facilities built for the 2018 Commonwealth Games.
 In November 2016, Sydney, Australia, was announced as the host city.

 Patrick Kidd was the CEO.
 The Royal Australian Mint released a commemorative $1 coin featuring Braille text in the lead-up to the Games.

 All 17 countries from the 2017 Games were invited back, with an invitation extended to Poland.

+Off the back of the Invictus Games in Sydney, legacy organisation Invictus Australia was set up to continue to support veterans and their families through sport within Australia beyond the games period.
+It has partnerships with the Australian Sports Commission and Volunteering Australia.

 2020 Invictus Games

 The games were to be held on 9–16 May 2020 at the Zuiderpark Stadion in The Hague, Netherlands, but were postponed to 2021 due to the COVID-19 pandemic.
-They were then postponed again to the Spring of 2022.
+They were then postponed again to the spring of 2022.
 The new dates were 16 April to 22 April 2022.

 In April 2021, it was announced that Heart of Invictus, a Netflix documentary series in partnership with Invictus Games and Archewell, would surround the competitors from the 2022 Invictus Games.
 Prince Harry would executive produce the series and appear on camera.
 The funding from the documentary series would go to the Invictus Games Foundation, and their work supporting international wounded, injured and sick service personnel and veterans.

 2023 Invictus Games

 Games were to be held in 2022 in Düsseldorf, Germany, in the Merkur Spiel-Arena.
-Following the postponement of the 2020 Games to 2022, the Düsseldorf Games have now been postponed to 2023.
+Following the postponement of the 2020 Games to 2022, the Düsseldorf Games were postponed to 2023.

 2025 Invictus Games

-On 22 April 2022, Prince Harry announced that the 2025 games will take place in Vancouver and Whistler, Canada.
-It is planned to be the first games to feature winter adaptive sports, including alpine skiing, Nordic skiing, skeleton and wheelchair curling.
+On 22 April 2022, the Duke of Sussex announced that the 2025 games will take place in Vancouver and Whistler, Canada.
+It is the first edition of Invictus Games to feature winter adaptive sports, including alpine skiing, Nordic skiing, skeleton and wheelchair curling.
 The bid to host the games was submitted by True Patriot Love Foundation, in partnership with the Government of Canada, the province of British Columbia and the two Canadian municipalities and in partnership with the local Lil'wat, Musqueam, Squamish, and Tsleil-Waututh indigenous nations.

+2027 Invictus Games

+In July 2024, it was announced that Birmingham will be hosting the 2027 Invictus Games, which will be held at the National Exhibition Centre.

+For the first time pickleball is expected to be included in the Invictus Games.
+Carlisle-based Gaz Golightly, a military veteran and amputee, lobbied for inclusion of the sport after trying various wheelchair sports and deciding pickleball was by far the most inclusive for wheelchair users.